latest nhpb_banner 1__compressed

 • Transitional housing and shelter is offered on site.
 Get a place to stay for a night or days at a time, as well as case management.

-• Catholic Charities can also offer free or low cost medical and dental care to the uninsured and low income.
+• Catholic Charities can also offer free or low cost medical and dental care to the uninsured and low income in Tulsa County.

 Some of the programs go by the name of St. Padre Pio Assistance Center or St. Elizabeth Lodge.
 A wide variety of services are provided.
 Read more Tulsa Catholic Charities.